Elalfy74/fast-answer/README.md

 ## General info

-This Project is for learning purpose Only.
-The Project is Full-stack app like stack overflow where users can ask, answer and even chat with each others and many other features.
+This Project is for learning Purposes Only.
+The Project is a Full-stack app like stack overflow where users can ask, answer and even chat with each other and many other features.

 The Project has two versions,

-1. With only react custom Hooks you can found it [Here](https://github.com/Elalfy74/fast-answer/tree/test-eslint)
+1. With only react custom Hooks you can find it [Here](https://github.com/Elalfy74/fast-answer/tree/test-eslint)
-2. With Formik and React-Query To make use of browser cahcing (Final Version)
+2. With Formik and React-Query To make use of browser caching (Final Version)

 ## Features